Entroware/docs/content/posts/memtest86/index.md

 3. Under Image to Restore, choose the extracted 'memstest86-usb.img' from earlier and click `Start Restoring...`
 ![Select USB drive](images/memtest-drive-2.png)

+Click `Restore` on the next window to finish imaging the drive.

 Finally, shut down your system to proceed to the next stage.